cyin3/ee106a/index.md

 ### Team
+a)
+Girish Balaji
+Rushil Goradia - ME/EECS Major, Senior, Interested in Controls and state estimation.
+Cassie Yin

-a) Include names and short bios of each member of your project group.b) Describe the major contributions of each team member.
+b) Describe the major contributions of each team member.
+Girish -
+Rushil - Designed the ROS framework and topics, and implemented the controllers for linear and angular velocities.
+Cassie -

 ### Additional materials
 (a) code, URDFs, and launch files you wrote